huggingface/blog/boost-wav2vec2-with-n-gram.md

-As can be seen on [`xls-r-300m-sv`'s model card](https://huggingface.co/hf-test/xls-r-300m-sv#inference-with-lm) our *5gram* LM-boosted decoder yields a WER of XX% on Common Voice's 7 test set which is a relative performance of XX% 🔥.
+As can be seen on [`xls-r-300m-sv`'s model card](https://huggingface.co/hf-test/xls-r-300m-sv#inference-with-lm) our *5gram* LM-boosted decoder yields a WER of 18.85% on Common Voice's 7 test set which is a relative performance of *ca.* 30% 🔥.